caddyserver/website/src/docs/markdown/automatic-https.md

 Caddy can obtain and manage wildcard certificates when it is configured to serve a site with a qualifying wildcard name.
 A site name qualifies for a wildcard if only its left-most domain label is a wildcard.
 For example, `*.example.com` qualifies, but these do not: `sub.*.example.com`, `foo*.example.com`, `*bar.example.com`, and `*.*.example.com`.

-To get a wildcard, you simply need to enable the [DNS challenge](#dns-challenge) and use a wildcard domain in your config.
+To get a wildcard from Let's Encrypt, you simply need to enable the [DNS challenge](#dns-challenge) and use a wildcard domain in your config.
 We recommend using wildcards only when you have so many subdomains that you would encounter CA rate limits trying to obtain certificates for them all.